w3c/csswg-drafts/explainer.md

 - **Navigating to the offscreen element within scrollport directly**

   There may be a desire about moving the focus to a hidden element while the user is using spatial navigation on a scrollable area.
 The default behavior of pressing the arrow key is scrolling if there isn’t any visible element in the scrollport.
 When the hidden element comes into view, then it can gain the focus.
-But with proposing overriding APIs, the author can interrupt the default behavior and move the focus directly to it without scrolling.
+But with proposing overriding APIs, the author can interrupt the default behavior and move the focus directly to it without scrolling first.

 ## How are we going to solve?